Anna Karolina Orzelska: Life

-In 1728, while King Frederick Wilhelm I of Prussia was visiting Dresden, the Countess Orzelska met his son, the Crown Prince Frederick (the future Frederick II the Great).
-She became the first (and, probably, the only) mistress of Frederick's life.
-In early 1729, Orzelska secretly arrived in Berlin in order to spend time with the Prussian heir.
-He dedicated verses and musical works of his own composition to her.
-Some believe that Orzelska, during her liaison with Frederick, attempted to gather intelligence on him and Prussia.
+In 1728, while King Frederick Wilhelm I of Prussia was visiting Dresden, the Countess Orzelska met his son, the sixteen-year-old Crown Prince Frederick (the future Frederick II the Great).
+Some have claimed that she became the first (and, probably, the only) mistress of Frederick's life - claims based more on the wishful thinking of his sister Wilhelmine who didn't like her brother's homosexual liaisons with young pages.
+The Crown Prince dedicated verses and musical works of his own composition to her.
+However, when Augustus and the Countess, who was now married and pregnant, paid a return visit to the Prussian court, Frederick was frustrated and turned to unspecified other forms of dissipation.
+Some have even suggested that Orzelska, during her alleged liaison with Frederick, attempted to gather intelligence on him and Prussia.
+However, Frederick was still a teenager at that time and his father was in charge in Prussia.

-In 1730, the Countess obtained from her father 300,000 thalers as a dowry and married with Prince Charles Louis of Schleswig-Holstein-Sonderburg-Beck - younger brother of the reigning Duke Frederick Wilhelm II- in the city of Dresden, on 10 August of that year.
-They had one son, Karl Frederick (b.
-Dresden, 5 January 1732 - d.
-Strassburg, 21 February 1772), future General Major of the Saxon Army.
-Her husband would become Duke after their divorce.
+In 1730 she received a dowry of 300,000 thalers from her father and, on 10 August, married Prince Charles Louis of Schleswig-Holstein-Sonderburg-Beck in Dresden.
+He was the younger brother of the reigning duke, Frederick William II, Duke of Schleswig-Holstein-Sonderburg-Beck.
+The couple had one son, Karl Frederick (born in Dresden on 5 January 1732; died in Strasbourg on 21 February 1772), who later served as a Generalmajor in the Saxon Army.
+Charles Louis assumed the ducal title only after their divorce.

 However, after three years of unhappy marriage (1733), Orzelska requested a divorce; from this moment, the couple began to live separately: Karl Ludwig in Königsberg and Anna Karolina in Venice, where she had a scandalous lifestyle.